k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 ## Key Management

-Fabric Key Management mechanism, which is responsible for encrypting and decrypting elements, is based on two modules: master key generator and master key storage, where both are configurable.
+Fabric Key Management mechanism, which is responsible for encrypting and decrypting elements, is based on two modules: a master key generator and a master key storage, where both are configurable.

 By default, Fabric uses its built-in key management mechanism for both modules - generating and storing the master key.
 Fabric enables integration with  external [KMS](#kms) (Key Management Service).
 External KMS integration is supported since Fabric v6.5.9.